Jenna Lyons Shocks J.Crew Lovers By Leaving The Company After 26 Years

-Lyons' most recent title at J.Crew was president and executive creative director — a big jump from the assistant menswear designer gig she began with when she joined the company in 1990 as a recent Parsons grad.
-Ever since Mickey Drexler joined J.Crew in 2003 as CEO, she began to play a much more public-facing role at J.Crew — both as a spokesperson for the retailer, and as an instrumental figure in de-preppy-fying the brand.
-(Lyons is known for her impeccable but never try-hard personal style, which is fully reflected in the retailer's catalogue.)
-In light of her departure, Somsack Sikhounmuong, who's served as the brand's head womenswear designer since he hopped down the hall from Madewell in 2015, will be promoted to chief design officer, per the retailer's statement.
+Lyons' most recent title at J.Crew was president and executive creative director — a big jump from the assistant menswear designer gig she began with when she joined the company in 1990 as a recent Parsons School of Design graduate.
+Ever since Mickey Drexler joined J.Crew in 2003 as CEO, she began to play a much more public-facing role at the brand — both as a spokesperson for the retailer, and as an instrumental figure in de-preppy-fying the brand.
+(Lyons is known for her impeccable but never try-hard personal style.)
+In light of her departure, Somsack Sikhounmuong, who's served as the brand's head womenswear designer since he moved from Madewell in 2015, will be promoted to chief design officer, according to the brand's statement.

 Advertisement

 Drexler reiterated the company's commitment to and faith in Sikhounmuong's vision and aesthetic direction for J.Crew in the company's release.
-Recent sales reports, however, paint a much less optimistic picture for the retailer: Total revenue for 2016 was down 3.2%, per WWD — and predictions for 2017 weren't much better.
+Recent sales reports, however, paint a much less optimistic picture for the brand: total revenue for 2016 was down by 3.2%, according to WWD — and predictions for 2017 weren't much better.
 For now, all eyes will likely be on Lyons, eagerly anticipating her next move.

 Advertisement